Panopto: Captions

 3. Click Captions.

-4. Under Available Captions, click the drop-down arrow next to the language of the caption file you wish to download.
+4. In the Available Captions menu, select the language of the caption file you wish to download.

 5. Click Download file.

 Caution: The Download unedited caption file option includes sections of the video that have been cut or moved in the video editor.
-You will rarely want this.
+Make sure to delete them before you begin editing outside of Panopto

 Edit the downloaded file

-1. Open it in a text editor like NotePad (Windows) or TextEdit (macOS).
-Do NOT use a word processor like Word or Google Docs as they will add invisible code to your file.
+1. Open the downloaded captions in a text editor like NotePad (Windows) or TextEdit (macOS).
+Do NOT use a word processor like Word or Google Docs, as they will add invisible code to your file that will create issues when you upload these edited captions to Panopto.

 2. Notice how the document is formatted and preserve this format as you edit.